nicolaslanzetti/fairness-sim-ot/index.rst

 fairness-sim-ot documentation
 =============================

-This generated documentation records the library interface organized in several sub-modules of the ``fairness-sim-ot`` library.
+This generated documentation records the library interface organized in several sub-modules of the ``fairness-sim-ot`` `library <https://github.com/nicolaslanzetti/fairness-sim-ot>`_.
 If you generated this documentation locally, you can use ``PROJECT_ROOT/generate_docs.sh`` to refresh/change the structure accordingly.

 .. toctree::